arsalanses/osrm-coustom/README.md

 7. Customize and explore:
 - Feel free to customize the Dockerfile and explore the various features and options provided by OSRM.
 You can refer to the official OSRM documentation for more details: https://github.com/Project-OSRM/osrm-backend

-## Usage Method 2
-1. Open a terminal or command prompt and navigate to the cloned repository directory.

-2. Run the script by executing the following command:
-    ```sh
-    ./run.sh
-    ```
-- Follow the prompts and provide the requested information